Skip to main content

 *The FWC does allow the direct transit of legally harvested bay scallops through closed areas.

-Understanding Bay Scallops
+All About Bay Scallops

 Bay Scallops (scientific name Argopecten irradians) are found along Florida’s Gulf Coast spanning between Pensacola and the Florida Keys.
 Alongside, there are smaller, more localized, populations that can be found in Florida Bay.
 Most of these areas have a very delicate balance between ecology and populations which is why you cannot harvest Bay Scallops from all of these locations.
 Changes in water quality, seagrass health, predation, and many other environmental factors can affect scallop populations year-to-year.

 Always remember to check the latest regulations and closed areas before planning your scalloping trip.
 (See “Closed Harvest Areas” above.
-For more information about 2023 Florida scalloping rules and regulations, continue reading further down in this article.)
+For more information about 2024 Florida scalloping rules and regulations, continue reading further down in this article.)

-What Is A Bay Scallop?
+What Is a Bay Scallop?

-How To I.D.
-A Bay Scallop
+How To I.D. a Bay Scallop

 Most of us have a pretty decent picture of what a scallop, in general, looks like – similar to the Shell Gas Station logo.